harlanc/xiu/README.md

 - Update README.

 [2021-04-08]
-- Fix: use mpsc channel to replace onshot,may be improved.
+- Fix: replace oneshot by mpsc channel,may be improved.